 The National Center for Science Education is the only national organization devoted to defending the teaching of climate change in public schools.
 Human-caused climate change is not scientifically controversial.
 Although most U.S. adults believe that the climate is changing, only about half know that human activities are substantially responsible.
 The polarized and politicized nature of the societal debate about climate change can make it challenging for teachers to present the science honestly, accurately, and completely.
 NCSE is committed to helping teachers gain the confidence and support they need to teach climate change right.

-There is substantial scientific agreement about the occurrence, causes, and consequences of climate change.
-Yet due to the inherent complexity of the topic and the social controversies surrounding it, confusion and doubt often persist.
-“Climate Change 101” presents the central questions about climate change — is the climate changing? are humans causing that change? what will the consequences be? what can be done about it? — answering them based on the current best scientific understanding.
+The science of climate change encompasses many disciplines and is unfamiliar to many.
+Furthermore, the societal controversy has reinforced doubt and confusion about the nature and strength of the scientific evidence.
+“Climate Change 101” provides evidence-based answers to some central questions about climate change — Is the climate changing?
+Are humans causing that change?
+What will the consequences be?
+What can be done about it? — drawing on the best current scientific understanding.

 There are obstacles to climate change education beyond the attempts of climate change deniers to undermine climate change education.
 Even in the absence of such attacks, it is often difficult to find resources, support, or even a niche for teaching climate change within the educational system.
-Fortunately, there are solutions.
-“Taking Action” provides resources and tips for defending and supporting climate change education.
+Are you a teacher, trying to address climate change with your students?
+Check out NCSEteach, our associated programs and resources.

 Are you a community member, scientist or activist interested in learning about how you can support climate change education in your community?
 Check out the Take Action section of our site.